ConacBreslin/inginuity/README.md

 - Responsiveness on all device sizes.
 - A nav bar that displays links dependent on the user type.
 - A registration and login procedure which is secure and easy to use.
-- A method of searching the distilleries and gins by keywords.
+- A method of searching the distilleries and gins and reviews by keywords.
-- A method of sorting gins by name or price or ratng.
+- A method of sorting distilleries, gins and reviews using different fields for each.
-- The ability to allow users to select andpay for purchases.
+- The ability to allow users to select and pay for purchases.
 - The ability to allow superusers to create, edit and delete distilleries or gins.
-- The ability for registered, logged in users to create, edit and delete reviews.
+- The ability for superusers and registered, logged in users to add reviews.
+- The ability for review writers to edit or delete their own reviews and for superusers to be able to edit or delete any review.
-- The functionality so that when a distillery is deleted all the reviewss associated with it are also deleted.
+- The functionality so that if a distillery is deleted all the reviews associated with it are also deleted.
 - A check that user wants to perform irreversible actions before they do so.

 ## Future features
 If time had allowed it would have been nice to provide the facility to book a tour.
-I would also have liked to nclude an interactive map whereby visitors to tthe site could se all the distilleries pinned on a map and access the each indiviual distillery from there
+I would also have liked to nclude an interactive map whereby visitors to tthe site could see the distilleries pinned on a map and access the each indiviual distillery from there
 The ability for users to leave reviews about individual gins could be added.
-In hindsite some of the apps a very small and their content and functionality could be moved to within other apps.
+In hindsite some of the apps are very small and their content and functionality could perhaps be moved to within other apps.

 # Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)